 Captain Scarlet's main antagonist is the Mysteron agent Captain Black, known for his deep bassy voice.
 But the thing is, Captain Black used to be on Captain Scarlet's side, until the Mysterons got him... he had his entire personality stripped and his mind destroyed so he could become a voice for the aliens.
 Fridge Horror?
 Definitely.
 Or worse: maybe they didn't destroy his mind, and he's seeing and hearing everything they make him do.

-- It is never said that Captain Scarlet feels no pain; go back and see how often he dies (about once an episode), then count how many of those are slow or unpleasant deaths.
+It is outright stated that Captain Scarlet still feels pain; go back and see how often he dies (about once an episode), then count how many of those are slow or unpleasant deaths.
 Brr...

 All evidence seems to point towards the original human Captain Scarlet being swiftly forgotten (or at least rarely ever brought up again) and his life acquired/stolen by his duplicate without any complaints at all.
 Was he ever given a medal for dying in the line of duty?
 A funeral with honors?
 Do any of his Spectrum friends actually ever visit his grave seeing as they have another Captain Scarlet working alongside them every day?
 Does he even have a grave given how badly his body was immolated by that crash and as such did anyone ever bother to put some flowers by the side of that road in respect?
 So many disturbing implications and so few answers.